bramley/phplist-plugin-common/README.md

 ### Install through phplist ###
 The recommended way to install is through the Plugins page (menu Config > Plugins) using the package URL `https://github.com/bramley/phplist-plugin-common/archive/master.zip`.

-There is a bug that can cause a plugin to be incompletely installed on some configurations (<https://mantis.phplist.com/view.php?id=16865>).
+In phplist releases 3.0.5 and earlier there is a bug that can cause a plugin to be incompletely installed on some configurations (<https://mantis.phplist.com/view.php?id=16865>).
 Check that these files are in the plugin directory.
 If not then you will need to install manually.
+The bug has been fixed in release 3.0.6.

 * the file CommonPlugin.php
 * the directory CommonPlugin

+Then click the small orange icon to enable the plugin.

 ### Install manually ###
 Download the plugin zip file from <https://github.com/bramley/phplist-plugin-common/archive/master.zip>